HomeArticlesGuideCholesterol & Heart Health

 Step 2: Get Your LDL Value (If It's Not on Your Report)

 Some lipid panels report LDL directly through direct measurement, but many calculate it using the Friedewald formula from your total cholesterol, HDL, and triglyceride values instead.
-If your report only shows three of the four values, the LDL Calculator performs this same calculation so you have the complete picture.
+If your report only shows three of the four values, the LDL Calculator runs this same calculation so you have the complete picture.

 Step 3: Check Your VLDL